ibm-cloud-docs/assistant/deploy-phone-flex.md

 1. Click **Deploy All**.

-1. After you create this refer-handler, copy the Function URL back into the receive-call handler's **referUrl** field.
+1. After you create this refer-handler, copy the function URL back into the `/receive-call` handler's **referUrl** field.

 ## Configuring the assistant to transfer calls to Twilio Flex